Butterfly rain art - The science of colour | Mum In The Madhouse

 This project was included in a fab kit we received from Trunkaroo and we adapted it so include the weather as all we seem to have had lately is rain!

-Cut out your shape on the paper.
-For younger children you can draw it out and encourage them to cut it, but it can be challenging as it is more floppy than standard paper.
+Cut out your butterfly shapes on the paper.
+For younger children, you can draw the butterfly outline and encourage them to cut it, but it can be challenging as it is more floppy than standard paper.

 Then colour in your butterflies.
 You can use lots of colours and make patterns too.
+You can look at real butterflies as inspiration.
 Make sure you have something underneath your butterfly to protect your table.

 As we had lots of and lots of rain, we took some of our butterflies outside and left them on our pavement in the rain.

-You could also do the same with a water spray, which I did with the four year old too.
+You could also do the same with a water spray, which I did with the four-year-old.

 The science of colour